junxit/us-congress-bills-112/metadata.md

 - 2011-05-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3040)
 - 2011-05-04 — The previous question was ordered pursuant to the rule. (consideration: CR H3038)
 - 2011-05-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2011-05-05 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.